lennyleadership/Devotional_Commentary_Bible/content.en/docs/104_John/John_11.md

 11:49 And one of them, named Caiaphas, being the high priest that same year, said unto them, Ye know nothing at all, 11:50 Nor consider that it is expedient for us, that one man should die for the people, and that the whole nation perish not.

 11:51 And this spake he not of himself: but being high priest that year, he prophesied that Jesus should die for that nation;
-11:52 And not for that nation only, but that also he should gather together in one the children of God that were scattered abroad.
+11:52 And not for that nation only, but that also he should gather together in one the children of God that were scattered abroad.<label class="margin-toggle sidenote-number"></label><span class="sidenote">难点五：抵挡耶稣的人也会说预言。</span>
 11:53 Then from that day forth they took counsel together for to put him to death.
 11:54 Jesus therefore walked no more openly among the Jews; but went thence unto a country near to the wilderness, into a city called Ephraim, and there continued with his disciples.
 11:55 And the Jews' passover was nigh at hand: and many went out of the country up to Jerusalem before the passover, to purify themselves.